ChestnutEOS/eosio-chestnutmsig/blockchain/contracts/chestnutacnt/README.md

-1. `daniel` turns his normal eos account into a smart account by adding the `chestnutacnt@eosio.code` (chestnut smart contract) to the acitve permission and calling the `reg` action.
+1. `daniel` turns his normal eos account into a smart account by adding the `chestnutacnt@eosio.code` (chestnut smart contract) to the acitve permission and calling the `create` action.

 `daniel` first adds `chestnutact@eosio.code` to his active permission
 ```bash